scalameta/scalafmt/docs/installation.md

 #### standalone

-Alternatively, you can create a complete standalone executable with:
+Alternatively, you can create a complete standalone executable (40+ MB in 2022) with:

 ```sh
 coursier bootstrap org.scalameta:scalafmt-cli_2.13:@STABLE_VERSION@ \